sanjayrawat1/bookshop/bookshop-deployment/README.md

 After adding remote config in docker-compose file go to the location of docker-compose.yml file and run the following command:

 `$ docker-compose up -d`

+### Managing data services in a local cluster
+Data services are the stateful components of a system and require special care in a cloud environment due to the challenges of handling their storage.
+Managing persistence and storage in Kubernetes is a complex topic, and it’s not usually the responsibility of developers.
+When you deploy the Bookshop system in production, you’ll rely on the managed data services offered by the cloud provider.
+For local k8s cluster, I have prepared the configuration for deploying PostgreSQL, under [services](kubernetes%2Fplatform%2Fdevelopment%2Fservices) folder.

+Navigate to the [development](kubernetes%2Fplatform%2Fdevelopment) folder and run following command to deploy PostgreSQL in local cluster:

+`$ kubectl apply -f services`

+The above command creates the resources defined in the manifests within the services' folder.
+The result will be a Pod running a PostgreSQL container in local k8s cluster.
+Run below command to check it out:

+`$ kubectl get pod`

+To check the database logs run below command:

+`$ kubectl logs deployment/bookshop-postgres`

+To undeploy the database, you can run the below command from the same folder:

+`$ kubectl delete -f services`